Miljenko 'Mike' Grgich, an immigrant who put Napa Valley on the world's wine map, dies at 100

 Grgich also worked closely with Roots of Peace, an organization dedicated to eradicating minefields and returning the land to agricultural uses.
 Roots of Peace presented Grgich with a lifetime achievement award in 2022.

-Grgich ran Grgich Hills Estate until 2018, when he turned over leadership to his daughter, Violet Grgich, and his grand-nephew, winemaker Ivo Jeramaz.
+Grgich ran Grgich Hills Estate until 2018, when he turned over leadership to his daughter, Violet Grgich, and his great nephew, winemaker Ivo Jeramaz.
 This year, he celebrated as the winery earned its regenerative organic certification.

 Grgich credited his longevity to his friendships and a glass of wine each day.
-He is survived by his daughter.
+He was preceded in death by his ex-wife, Tatjana Grgich.
+He is survived by his daughter, great nephew and one grandchild.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.